Icinga/icinga2/doc/6-advanced-topics.md

 If you update the configuration files on the configured file sender, it will force a restart on all receiving nodes after validating the new config.

+By default these configuration files are saved in /var/lib/icinga2/cluster/config.
+In order to load configuration files which were received from a remote Icinga 2 instance you will have to add the following include directive to your `icinga2.conf` configuration file:

+    include (IcingaLocalStateDir + "/lib/icinga2/cluster/config/*/*")

 ## Dependencies